 - The fact that the house was always opened, with all of our stuff inside, and we were so relaxed about it.

-By listing, I understand there’s a lot about my feelings for Maio that I can’t put in words.
-Maio is not the most wonderful place I’ve ever been, is far from perfect with a lot of big buildings someone promised would bring development but all the money was from narcotraffic and now it’s all unfinished, with the too much relaxed kind of way (because they need to care more about their home – well, we all have!), but…
+By listing, I understand there’s a lot of my feelings for Maio that I can’t put into words.
+Maio is not the most wonderful place I’ve ever been, is far from perfect with a lot of big buildings someone promised would bring development but all the money was from narcotraffic and now it’s all unfinished, with the too much-relaxed kind of way (because they need to care more about their home – well, we all have!), but…

 Maio brought me all the peace I missed from ages, all the silence, took away all the fears for a while, gave me the feeling of a bigger family, I saw the little turtles, the little fishes.
 It will always have a special place in my heart, and I might never be able to rationalize it.
 And that’s totally fine!